GeorgeSeif/Data-Science-Python/README.md

 # Python Data Science

 ## Description
 A collection of data science scripts for data analysis in Python.
+Please also see my related repository [Python Machine Learning](https://github.com/GeorgeSeif/Python-Machine-Learning) which contains many implementations of Machine Learning algorithms including _regression_, _classification_, and _clustering_.
+The algorithms are implemented in two ways: from scratch in Python and using Scikit Learn functions.

 Python libraries used:
 - Numpy